Sterling Library Collection

 A collection of more than 1,800 books and 40 journals, the Sterling Library is located in the upstairs sitting room over the study.
 It was originally conceived by Filoli Center as a research library in horticulture and garden design.
 The Library’s mission has been expanded to include decorative arts and other topics directly related to Filoli.
 Outstanding selections in these areas make the Sterling Collection an excellent source for professionals as well as dedicated amateurs.

 Open to members Tuesdays & Thursdays | 10 am – 3:30 pm

 To visit, please check in at the Visitor and Education Center

 The Friends Collection contains over 1,500 volumes covering topics relating to Filoli, the Bourn and Roth families, local history, architecture, botanical art, decorative arts, gardening, and garden design.

 The collection also includes more than 125 videos of past events, lectures, and oral histories from the two families for whom Filoli was once home and copies of Hollywood movies filmed on the property.

-Books and DVDs may be checked-out for a period of two weeks.
+Materials may be checked-out for four weeks.